Resources in Response to the Crisis in Ukraine

 The Idaho Office for Refugees serves as the state coordinator of refugee resettlement in Idaho.
 We will continue to work closely with resettlement agencies, their national affiliates, and the U.S. Department of State as we receive refugee arrivals from Ukraine and from countries all over the world, as Idaho has done since 1975.

-Idaho is on track to welcome up to 1,333 refugees this fiscal year from many different countries.
+Idaho is on track to welcome more than 1,000 refugees this fiscal year from many different countries.
 Our office coordinates with local partners, government agencies, and volunteers who work with refugees once they arrive in Idaho.
-Resettlement agencies in Idaho are located in Boise and Twin Falls, with a new small-scale partnership in Pocatello created to assist with Operation Allies Welcome.
+Resettlement agencies in Idaho are located in Boise, Nampa and Twin Falls.

 The Idaho Office for Refugees serves as the state coordinator of refugee resettlement in Idaho.
 We will continue to work closely with resettlement agencies, their national affiliates, and the U.S. Department of State as we receive refugee arrivals from Ukraine and from countries all over the world, as Idaho has done since 1975.

-Idaho is on track to welcome up to 1,333 refugees this fiscal year from many different countries.
+Idaho is on track to welcome more than 1,000 refugees this fiscal year from many different countries.
 Our office coordinates with local partners, government agencies, and volunteers who work with refugees once they arrive in Idaho.
-Resettlement agencies in Idaho are located in Boise and Twin Falls, with a new small-scale partnership in Pocatello created to assist with Operation Allies Welcome.
+Resettlement agencies in Idaho are located in Boise, Nampa and Twin Falls.